zydou/arti/web/docs/guides/troubleshooting.md

 # Fixing some common (and not-so-common) problems

-Here's an infrequently-asked-questions list about fixing some common (and not-so-common) issues in your Arti compilation or usage.
+The following are some common (and not-so-common) issues that may occur in your Arti compilation or usage, and how to fix them .

 If you run into a problem that isn't on this list, please let us know on [our bugtracker](https://gitlab.torproject.org/tpo/core/arti/#how-can-i-report-bugs).